-The SDG1000X provides an internal 10MHz clock source.
+The SDG2000X provides an internal 10MHz clock source.
 It also can accept external clock source form the [10 MHz In/Out] connector at the rear panel.
 It can also output the clock source from the [10 MHz In/Out] connector for other devices.

-Press Utility → Page 1/2 → Clock → Source to select "Internal" or "External" and select "Enable" or "Disable" 10MOut.
-If "External" is selected, the 10MOut will be set to "Disable" and the instrument will detect whether a valid external clock signal is input from the [10MHz In/Out] connector at the rear panel.
+Press Utility → Page 1/2 → Clock → Source to select "Internal" or "External".
+If "External" is selected, the instrument will detect whether a valid external clock signal is input from the [10MHz In/Out] connector at the rear panel.
 If not, the prompt message "No external clock source!" would be displayed and the clock source would be switched to "Internal".